sushant20-04/sushant20-04/README.md

 # 👋 Hi, I'm Sushant Gudmewar

-I'm an Electrical Engineering dual-degree student at IIT Gandhinagar with deep interests in **VLSI Design**, **Embedded Systems**, and **Analog & Mixed-Signal Circuits**.
+I'm an Electrical Engineering dual-degree student at IIT Gandhinagar with deep interests in **VLSI Design** and **Control Systems**.
 I enjoy bridging the gap between hardware and software — from designing power-efficient analog blocks in CMOS to deploying neural networks on FPGAs.

 ---